jalandis/congress-go-api/README.md

 A [ProPublica API key](https://www.propublica.org/datastore/api/propublica-congress-api) will be required.
 After registering with the Propublica Data Store, an email with the key will be sent.

-The application has its configuration passed in through a JSON file.
+The application has its settings passed in through a [JSON configuration file](https://github.com/jalandis/congress-go-api/config_template.json).
 Below is an example of the required format.
 Please alter paths, ports and API key to fit your environment.

     {
         "Port": 8080,
-        "Public": "/home/jalandis/workspace/nodejs/congress/dist",
+        "Public": "/home/jalandis/workspace/nodejs/congress-ember/dist",
         "ApiBase": "https://api.propublica.org/congress/v1",
         "ApiKey": "***",
         "CacheTimeOut": "24h"